damayantiazure/Automate-ADAppRegistration/README.md

 6. Iterating through the API Permissions with type "Scope" and granting admin consent

+- Use delegated permissions when you want to call the Web API as the logged-on user.
+(For example, that the Web API needs to filter the data it returns based on who the user is or execute some action as the logged in user.
+Or even just to log which user was initiating the call.)

 - Create oAuth2PermissionGrant (a delegated permission grant)

 - Delegated permission grant authorizes a client service principal (representing a client application) to access a resource service principal (representing an API), on behalf of a signed-in user, for the level of access limited by the delegated permissions which were granted.